When Help Autism Center was first founded, the word “autism” was usually meant with blank stares.

-We knew back then that the call for help was a real SOS emergency to help families like Brian’s below.
+We knew back in 2005, that the call for help was a real SOS emergency to help families like Brian’s below.
 But even though many people have started talking about autism, the challenge still lies ahead to HELP AUTISM.

 Meet the Inspiration Behind Help Autism Center!

-The boy pictured here is Brian Thomas, the affectionate and loving eighteen-year-old and grandson of Brian Hall.
+The boy pictured here is Brian Thomas, the affectionate and loving twenty one-year-old and grandson of Brian Hall.
 Little Brian loves to get hugs and kisses.
 His version of a hug is to lean against a person, and he puckers his lips to give his very special kisses.

 Young Brian loves to be a part of things and be around people, but he does not know how to do the things that kids his age are able to do.
 He will watch others, but his speech is developmentally delayed, preventing him from joining in unless someone else is there to help him.
 What is – for most people – a simple process of telling someone what you see is missing from Brian’s world.

 Brian’s mother is currently trying to prepare his 18-to-21 year old transition services with the school district.
 In 2008, Brian finally received his Children’s Extensive Support (CES) waiver.

 Young Brian attended the Alpine Autism Center in Colorado Springs in 2008 and has been on the wait list for ongoing help ever since.
 He attends speech, physical, and occupational therapy and is seeing a behavioral specialist.
 He is learning sign language to help him express himself when words fail him.